mkeshav/data-genie/docs/dqc.rst

 **Available complex checks**

+- Apply checks on multiple columns of rows identified by the condition (supports strings only)

 .. code-block:: python

     # Check column values using row identification. c1, c2, c3 and c4 are column names